acend/infrastructure/README.md

    * Loadbalancer for Kubernetes API and RKE2
    * Firewall
    * Hetzner Cloud Controller Manager for the Kubernetes Cluster Networking
-2. Terraform to delploy and bootstrap flux
+2. Terraform to delploy and bootstrap ArgoCD
-3. Flux to deploy resources on the Kubernetes Cluster
+3. ArgoCD to deploy resources on the Kubernetes Cluster

 ```mermaid
 flowchart LR